Ulfzerk/logseq_notes/pages/Foreign key.md

 - What is a Foreign constraint? #card
 	- It is a constraint that forbids to destroy a link between two rows, entities.
+	- It ensures that data stored in the child table (which contains the foreign key) rema